openstack-archive/tricircle/README.md

 nova --os-region-name Pod2 get-vnc-console vm2 novnc
 ```
 Login one virtual machine via VNC and you should find it can "ping" the other
 virtual machine.
-Security group functionality is disabled in bottom OpenStack
+Default security group is applied so no need to configure
-so no need to configure security group rule.
+security group rule.

 ### North-South Networking